 What Will My Relationship With My Guide Look Like?

 Throughout your Mindbloom journey, your Guide will support you both virtually on video and through unlimited text support.
 Your Guide will also reach out via text throughout your treatment, and you are able to message them at any time, for any reason (i.e. treatment questions, preparation/integration assistance, tech support or anything else).

 Below is an an overview of the journey’s flow and your Guide’s involvement:

 Your first session

 Your Guide will reach out via text a couple of times before your first at-home Mindbloom treatment, to support you in preparation and intention setting.
 You will then meet virtually on video before your first session for a preparation call to help you set up for and navigate the experience and also finalize intentions.

-After your first treatment, you will be re-joined on video by both your Guide and your Clinician to ensure your safety, support with integration, and make a suitable plan for treatment moving forward with your remaining three sessions.
+After your first treatment, you will be re-joined on video by both your Guide and your Clinician to ensure your safety, support with integration, and make a suitable plan for treatment moving forward with your remaining five sessions.

 Your second session

 Your Guide will text you before your second treatment to check-in on your intentions and answer any questions.
 One to three days after your session, you'll meet with your Guide on video for an in-depth Integration Coaching Session where they will support you in unpacking the experience, drawing meaning, setting a goal, and deciding on a practice to facilitate your integration process.

 No need to schedule these sessions with your Guide, but please continue to follow preparation and integration best-practices and coordinate with your Peer Treatment Monitor.
 Your Guide will still be available by text to support you every step of the way.